Biography

 Origins

-In 1906, at the age of 17, he carved with a knife what would become his first work, a birch wood sculpture that he later said he had hidden under a pile of coal, his father firmly opposing his vocation.
+In 1906, at the age of seventeen, he sculpted his first work, a piece of birch wood that he later said he had hidden under a pile of coal, his father being firmly opposed to his artistic vocation.

-Portrait of his mother, colored pencil on paper, circa 1905
+Portrait of his mother, coloured pencil on paper, c.
+1905

-Portrait of his mother, colored pencil on paper, circa 1905
+Portrait of his mother, coloured pencil on paper, c.
+1905

 1908–1920

-On March 14, 1908, he entered the École des Arts Décoratifs in Paris, then on January 7, 1909, the studio of sculptor Antonin Mercié at the École des Beaux-Arts.
-He remained there until 1915, having been exempted from military service on December 9, 1914.
-He met François Pompon, with whom he would become close.
+After his father's death, Chauvin moved to Paris in 1908 and entered the École des Arts Décoratifs on 14 March, then the studio of the sculptor Antonin Mercié at the École des Beaux-Arts on 7 January 1909.
+He remained there until 1915, having been exempted from military service on 9 December 1914.

-In 1909, he created La Toilette in Japanese ebony wood, considered one of the first abstract sculptures.
+That same year, he produced La Toilette in Japanese ebony, considered one of the earliest French abstract sculptures.

-Between 1913 and 1920, Chauvin participated in the Salon d'Automne and the Salon des Indépendants while working in Joseph Bernard's studio, where he participated in the carving of the Frise de la danse (now at the Musée d'Orsay).
-As a member of the Salon d'Automne, he also exhibited two sculptures in 1928.
-Turning definitively toward abstract sculpture, he was noticed by the collector Jacques Doucet, who purchased one of his works.
+At the École des Beaux-Arts, he met the sculptor François Pompon, who became a close friend.
+Between 1913 and 1920, he exhibited at the Salon d'Automne and the Salon des Indépendants while working in the studio of Joseph Bernard, where he took part in the carving of the Frise de la Danse now held at the Musée d'Orsay.
+An elected member of the Salon d'Automne, he committed definitively to abstract sculpture.

 1928–1934

-It was around the 1930s that he moved to 9 rue du Chalet in Malakoff and became a property owner in Port-des-Barques.
+In the 1930s, he settled at 9 rue du Chalet in Malakoff and became the owner of a house at Port-des-Barques.

 1935–1939